US STOCKS-Wall St retreats from all-time highs after strong run; Twitter slumps | Business

-Wall Street's main indexes slipped from record levels on Monday as investors locked in gains after a stellar vaccine and stimulus-fueled rally, while Twitter shares slumped following the permanent suspension of President Donald Trump's account.
-Shares of the micro-blogging site slumped about 9%, knocking off more than $2.5 billion from the company's market value.
+Wall Street's main indexes slipped from record levels on Monday as investors locked in gains after a strong rally, with prospects of President Donald Trump's impeachment trial stoking fears of a delay in further pandemic relief.

+U.S. House Democrats introduced a resolution containing a single article of impeachment against Trump, accusing him of inciting insurrection over a violent attack on the Capitol last week.
+"The market got a little bit worried that if the legislators get distracted with impeachment, the stimulus might get delayed or they might have more difficulty getting enough votes to get a larger package," said Thomas Hayes, managing member at Great Hill Capital LLC in New York.

-Bets on a rebound in business activity in 2021 fueled by COVID-19 vaccine rollouts, larger checks and infrastructure spending under President-elect Joe Biden have underpinned Wall Street's rise to recent peaks, with focus shifting to economy-linked stocks from the tech-heavy growth names.
-"After a very quick run, people start to get a little bit nervous and take money off the table," said Robert Pavlik, senior portfolio manager at Dakota Wealth in Fairfield, Connecticut.
+"The market wants to see that (additional stimulus) get out as quickly as possible."
+Bets on a rebound in business activity in 2021 fueled by COVID-19 vaccine rollouts, larger stimulus checks and infrastructure spending under the Biden administration have underpinned Wall Street's rise to recent peaks, with focus shifting to economy-linked stocks from tech-heavy growth names.

+Shares of the micro-blogging site Twitter Inc slumped 5.3% after it permanently suspended Trump's account.
+Its shares were still up about 178% since Trump took office in 2016.
+Other Big Tech firms Facebook Inc, Alphabet Inc-owned Google and Apple Inc fell between 1.1% and 2.0% as they took their strongest actions yet against Trump to limit his social media reach.

-Nine of the 11 major S&P sectors were down in early trading with consumer discretionary being the biggest loser, weighed down by a 6% drop in Tesla Inc after a 11-day winning streak.
-Healthcare stocks hit a record high for the fifth straight session, while rate-sensitive financials gained, tracking higher U.S. Treasury yields.
+Eight of the 11 major S&P sectors were down with consumer discretionary being the biggest loser, weighed down by a near 5% drop in Tesla Inc after a 11-day winning streak.
+Healthcare stocks hit a record high for the fifth straight session.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)